meghan-sloan/voting_project/README.md

 There are only 4 lines in the precinct_polling_list.csv that need cleaning, so this can be done manually.
 However, for large datasets, the merging_data.py code could be run and the resulting data sorted by "NOT AVAILABLE".
 New functions could be written for specific errors.
 An example is the check_if_zip function in the merging_data.py file.

-In the addresses data set Massachusetts state id is 025 (048 is Texas), so precinct for adress 2 Gunderson Road (line 14) should be changed to 025 (both the state and zip field indicate that it is in Massachuesetts.
+In the addresses data set address 2 Gunderson Road (line 14) is in Massachusetts according to the state and zip code field.
+However, the first part of the precinct id is 048 which is the state code for Texas.
+This was changed to 025 for Massachusetts.

 ### Merging
 Provided in this repository is a merging_data.py file.